Youdu

 Youdu (幽都 (yōudū)) in Chinese mythology is the capital of Hell, or Diyu.
 Among the various other geographic features believed of Diyu, the capital city has been thought to be named Youdu.
 It is generally conceived as being similar to a typical Chinese capital city, such as Chang'an, but surrounded with and pervaded with darkness.

 Name

 "You" (幽) in Chinese means "dark".
 "Du" (都) means "capital".
-Thus, Youdu is the Dark Capital (Yang 2005: 236).
+Thus, Youdu is the Dark Capital.
 Among other meanings, You can mean "hidden", "secluded", and is in particular used to indicate the underworld.

 Location

 Youdu is located under the earth, in the Region of Darkness, also known as Diyu, or the Yellow Springs.
 The general ruler of this realm is Houtu, but there are many other functionaries which have been believed to inhabit this region, and with the more important individuals being located in Youdu, as the capital city and seat of government.